akhil755/Microservices/README.md

-Microservices demo project for E-commerce application.
+Microservices demo project for E-commerce application, in development stage.